California Trust Deed Investments; How to Invest in First Trust Deed Loans:

-Why Buy California Trust Deeds?
+Why buy California Trust Deeds?

 Why Read This?

-To invest in GOOD
+To invest in GOOD California trust deeds.

 Property (Collateral) / Appraisal

-independent opinions about property, other than from the person offering the trust deeds.
+Is the collateral saleable?
+You can get independent opinions about property, other than from the person offering the trust deed investments.

 California Title Insurance / Condition of Title

 Your trust deed investment is only as good as what is recorded against the property.
 Title insurance can give you protection against liens you're unaware of, incorrect ownership and a host of other problems.
 When considering trust deed investments, will an actual assignment of the trust deed be recorded in your name at the county recorder?
 This can affect your security.
 There are many important details with title insurance, so always obtain and read the actual title insurance policy.
 It can be worthwhile to learn the difference between a preliminary title report and an actual policy of title insurance.